h-griffin/data-structures-and-algorithms-python/dsa/data_structures/linked_list/README.md

 ## Challenge Description
 create a linked list with nodes linking to eachother

+Create a function that returns the node value k places away from teh end/tail

 ## Approach & Efficiency
 Create a node class with current  and next value properties Create a linked list class with a head property to identify the first/newest node